-How to Find The Perfect Pair of Vintage Levis.
+How to Find The Perfect Pair of Vintage Levis and where.

 I feel lucky to have as many vintage pairs of Levis as I do, each one feels like a gift straight from the jean Gods.
 The Levis I have are all from different places—some thrift stores, some department stores, curated vintage stores but never online and for the most part, never expected.